openaudible/openaudible/README.md

 And many more features have been added.

-## No Longer Open Source
+## Important note about the source code
-The source code linked in this repo is out of date.
-Open source code is only through version version 1.1.8 is not the latest available as a binary version.
-Many new features have been added to the closed source binary versions.
+The source code linked in this repo is version 1.1.8, and is out of date.
+Please use the full binary versions.
+Many new features have since been added.
 Give it a try!

 We use [![Install4J](https://www.ej-technologies.com/images/product_banners/install4j_small.png)](https://www.ej-technologies.com/products/install4j/overview.html) for our multi-platform installer builder.